dwiputris/Machine-Learning-with-Business-Metrics/README.md

 The project is to find one location with to develop with prospect to meet company's business metrics:

-1. Contribute to the company's positive profitability, with budgested cost of USD 100,000,000
+1. Contribute to the company's positive profitability, with budgeted cost of USD 100,000,000

 2. Has a potential of risk not more than 2.5%